Graduate School of Medicine, Hokkaido University

 The number of credits required for completion (30 credits) and the degree (Master of Public Health) obtained are the same.
 The One-Year-Course is designed for students with experience working as physicians, dentists, and pharmacy practitioners.
 As the course name suggests, the standard length is one year.
 There are differences in the training the students of One-Year and Two-Year Courses have to take part in for the completion.
 However, both courses provide five discipline areas of education (Epidemiology, Biostatistics, Social and Behavioral Sciences, Health Services Administration, and Environmental Health Sciences) which are mandated as essential requirements in the accreditation criteria of the Council on Education for Public Health in the United States.
 Please note that students in the Two-Year Course cannot change to the One-Year Course, and students in the One-Year Course cannot apply for Long-Term Study Programs.

-6. I would like to know about the Public Health Course newly established in the Master’s Program.
+6. I would like to know about the Public Health Course in the Master’s Program.

 The Public Health Course aims to equip students with extensive knowledge and advanced skills to play a significant role in solving issues in public health to ensure and improve health, life, and safety for citizens and the community.
 Students are expected to be equipped with the following knowledge and skills through lectures and research instruction: